eclipse-hono/hono/site/documentation/content/concepts/device-identity.md

    ("issuer") and `sub` ("subject") claims, respectively, and the `aud` ("audience") claim must contain "hono-adapter"
 2. or inside the client identifier, in which case the client identifier must have the following format:
    */*tenant-id*/[^/]\*/*auth-id*.
-For example, a device that belongs to tenant `example-tenant` and for which *asymmetric-key* credentials with an *auth-id* of `device-1` have been registered, would present a client identifier of `tenants/example-tenant/devices/device-1` when authenticating to the protocol adapter.
+For example, a device that belongs to tenant `example-tenant` and for which *rpk* (raw public key) credentials with an *auth-id* of `device-1` have been registered, would present a client identifier of `tenants/example-tenant/devices/device-1` when authenticating to the protocol adapter.

-The protocol adapter then extracts the tenant identifier and invokes the Credentials API's [*get Credentials*]({{< relref "/api/credentials#get-credentials" >}}) operation in order to retrieve the *asymmetric-key* type credentials that are on record for the device.
+The protocol adapter then extracts the tenant identifier and invokes the Credentials API's [*get Credentials*]({{< relref "/api/credentials#get-credentials" >}}) operation in order to retrieve the *rpk* (raw public key) type credentials that are on record for the device.
 The key contained in the credentials is then used by the protocol adapter to verify the JWT provided by the client.
 If both, the JWT and the key originate from the same private key and the JWT's header and claims are valid, than the device will be authenticated successfully.